-The Annual Meeting is called to elect members of the Board of Directors and to amend the Company's 1996 Incentive and Non-Qualified Stock Option Plan.
-The Meeting, however, will be open for the transaction of such other business as may properly come before it, although, as of the date of this proxy statement, management does not know of any other business that will come before the Annual Meeting.
-If any other matters do come before the Annual Meeting, the persons named in the enclosed form of proxy are expected to vote said proxy in accordance with their judgment on such matters.
+The meeting is called to elect members of the Board of Directors, to amend our Certificate of Incorporation to change our name to SIGA Technologies, Inc. and to increase our authorized capital to 50,000,000 shares of common stock and to amend our stock option plan.
+The Meeting will be open for the transaction of any other business that may properly come before it.
+As of the date of this proxy statement, management does not know of any other business that will come before the Meeting.
+If any other matters do come before the Meeting, the persons named in the enclosed form of proxy are expected to vote all proxies in accordance with their judgment on such matters.

-This proxy statement and the accompanying proxy card are first being mailed to stockholders on or about October 30, 1998.
-A copy of the Annual Report for the fiscal year ended December 31, 1997, which includes audited financial statements, is included herewith for those stockholders of record as of October 14, 1998, the record date for the Annual Meeting.
+This proxy statement and the accompanying proxy card are first being mailed to stockholders on or about December 20, 1999.
+A copy of the Annual Report for the fiscal year ended December 31, 1998, which includes audited financial statements, is included herewith for those stockholders of record as of November 22, 1999, the record date for this Meeting.

 The solicitation of proxies in the accompanying form is made by, and on behalf of, the Board of Directors, and no compensation will be paid therefor.
-There will be no solicitation of proxies other than by mail or personal solicitation by officers and employees of the Company.
-The Company will make arrangements with brokerage houses and other custodians, nominees and fiduciaries for the forwarding of proxy material to the beneficial owners of shares held of record by such persons, and such persons will be reimbursed for reasonable expenses incurred by them in connection therewith.
+We will only solicit proxies by mail or personal solicitation by our officers and employees.
+We will make arrangements with brokerage houses and other custodians, nominees and fiduciaries for the forwarding of proxy material to the beneficial owners of shares held of record by such persons, and such persons will be reimbursed for reasonable expenses incurred by them in connection therewith.
 A stockholder executing the accompanying proxy has the power to revoke it at any time prior to the exercise thereof by filing with the Secretary of the Company: (i) a duly executed proxy bearing a later date; or (ii) a written instrument revoking the proxy.

-An affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote is required for approval of all matters being submitted to the stockholders for their consideration.
-All votes will be tabulated by the inspector of election appointed for the Annual Meeting, who will separately tabulate affirmative and negative votes, abstentions and broker non-votes.
-Abstentions and broker non-votes are each included for purposes of determining whether a quorum is present, but do not represent votes cast with respect to any proposal.
+An affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote is required for approval of items 1 and 2 and the affirmative vote, in person or represented by proxy, of a majority of all outstanding shares is required for approval of items 3 and 4.
+All votes will be tabulated by the inspector of election appointed for the Meeting, who will separately tabulate affirmative and negative votes, abstentions and broker non-votes.
+Abstentions and broker non-votes are each included for purposes of determining whether a quorum is present, but do not represent votes cast with respect to the proposal.